 A beginning course investigating a number of printmaking approaches, techniques, and principles.
-Lecture Hrs. = 2, Lab Hrs. = 4 Pre/Corequisite: READ 300 or equivalent

 Printmaking II

 The advanced printmaking course expands on the beginning printmaking course investigating each printmaking techniques more intensely.
 Ideas will be further developed into complete drawings to produce editions of prints through the various processes as well as unique presentations.